johnnovak/gridmonger-site/source/moving-around.rst

     language settings and the :kbd:`NumLock` state are in effect.

-Normal mode
+Normal Mode
 ===========

-The program always starts in *normal mode*; this is what most people will use 90% of the time.
+The program always starts in *Normal Mode*; this is what most people will use 90% of the time.

 .. raw:: html